Signs of cataracts: find out if you need cataract surgery

 Are you awake during cataract surgery?

-Cataract surgery usually takes about 10 – 15 minutes and most people go home from hospital about two hours later.
-It is done under local anaesthetic, which means you will be awake during the operation but you will not feel any pain.
-The local anaesthetic usually involves eye drops.
-Dilation of the pupil is performed with a very small pellet which will slowly dissolve in the eye.
+Cataract surgery usually takes about 15 minutes and most people go home from hospital about two hours later.
+It is done under local anaesthetic, which means you will be awake during the operation.
+Most of the time drops will be used to numb the eye.

 After the operation, you will need to put drops into your eyes for a few weeks.